Jiuzhaigou — Colorful Fairyland with Picturesque Waterscapes

 It has rich biological resources, with 2822 vegetation and about 42 endangered animal species, including the giant panda and golden monkey.

-The Jiuzhaigou Valley Scenic and Historic Interest Area are over 50 kilometers long, 720 square kilometers large, and have over 108 beautiful lakes scattered.
+The Jiuzhaigou Valley Scenic and Historic Interest Area is over 50 kilometers long, 720 square kilometers large, and has over 108 beautiful lakes scattered.

 Jiuzhai Plank Road (Jiuzhai Zhandao) Along the Xiongmaohai or Panda Lake, Photo by Li Heng.